henrikmidtiby/video_stabilizer_node/README.md

 The location os the four reference points in the initial frame is specied in the constructor to the VideoStabilizer class.

 The test.mp4 video that was used to test the package is not part of the git repository.
-It can however be downloaded from youtube on the link [https://youtu.be/UA1zPvjSbjs]
+It can however be downloaded from youtube on the [link](https://youtu.be/UA1zPvjSbjs).

 ## Getting started